qormiman/xirja-backend/PROGRESS.md

-second real bug the restructure exposed — a half-cut-off tab bar, caused by a missing `SafeAreaProvider`, then discovering the Snack project itself runs Expo SDK 54, not the SDK 51 `package.json` had been pinned to this whole time — all of that CONFIRMED fixed by the user on Snack — and most recently persisting Shopping mode's checked-off state, the second of three agreed steps toward a permanent personal-use Android install — see below).**
+second real bug the restructure exposed — a half-cut-off tab bar, caused by a missing `SafeAreaProvider`, then discovering the Snack project itself runs Expo SDK 54, not the SDK 51 `package.json` had been pinned to this whole time — all of that CONFIRMED fixed by the user on Snack — persisting Shopping mode's checked-off state, the second of three agreed steps toward a permanent personal-use Android install, ALSO confirmed working by the user on Snack — and most recently the config + step-by-step instructions for the third and final step, an EAS build to a sideloadable `.apk` — see below; NOT yet run by the user as of this writing).**

 **On the personal-use deployment plan, updated**: (1) real navigation — done and confirmed working on Snack, including the two follow-up bugs above.
-(2) persisting Shopping mode's checked-off state — done this update, NOT yet confirmed by the user.
-(3) EAS build → sideloadable `.apk` — not started, the next and final step once (2) is confirmed.
+(2) persisting Shopping mode's checked-off state — done and confirmed working on Snack.
+(3) EAS build → sideloadable `.apk` — config files and a full walkthrough delivered this update (see below); the user hasn't run through it yet, so this is NOT yet a working install as of this writing — the plan's "personal use" goal isn't done until this step is actually completed and the app is installed and opened at least once outside Snack/a dev server.

+**On the EAS build step (new, this update)**: two new files — `app.json` (added `android.package: "com.xirja.app"`, the unique id Android needs to identify the app; the user confirmed no strong opinion either way, chosen a reasonable placeholder) and `eas.json` (a `preview` build profile producing a plain installable `.apk` rather than the `.aab` format the Play Store wants — deliberately NOT a production/Play Store profile, since that's a separate, later decision with real business/legal considerations, not a technical one to make casually).
+A new `EAS_BUILD.md` walks through the rest step by step: checking for/ installing Node.js (confirmed with the user as NOT already checked as of this writing), creating a free Expo account (confirmed with the user as NOT yet created), installing `eas-cli`, `eas login`, `eas init` (this is the one part of the setup that has to happen on the user's own machine under their own account — it can't be done from here), then `eas build --platform android --profile preview`, and finally getting the resulting `.apk` onto the phone and sideloading it (allowing installs from outside the Play Store, a normal step for any non-Play-Store app, not a red flag).
+None of this has been run yet — genuinely unverified beyond "these are the standard, documented EAS steps," since actually running an EAS build requires the user's own Expo account and can't be tested from this environment.

 **On persisting Shopping mode (new, this update)**: `checkedItemIds` (which items are ticked off) now survives closing the app mid-trip, the same way